Helen Petousis-Harris: Pneumococcal vaccines

-In 2015, research by Petousis-Harris and Dr Colin Barber presented at the Annual Scientific Meeting of the Australasian Society for Infectious Diseases, shows preliminary figures that the rate of hospitalisation from invasive pneumococcal disease in children aged six years and under have halved and there is a 70% reduction for Maori and Pacific children.
-Prior to the conference, Petousis-Harris had drawn attention to the risks of children suffering permanent hearing loss if ear infections are not dealt with promptly by vaccination.
-In particular, along with her colleague, Dr Colin Barber, she notes that compared to Pakeha children, almost twice as many Maori and Pacific Island children are at risk, with one-in-ten failing hearing tests when they start school.
-The study shows that vaccination helps to reduce middle ear infections and urges parents to monitor their children closely.
-Petousis-Harris earlier said the study demonstrates that the vaccine Synflorix reduces pneumonia, middle ear infections and hospitalisation from invasive pneumococcal disease (IPD).
+In 2015, research by Petousis-Harris and Colin Barber presented at the Annual Scientific Meeting of the Australasian Society for Infectious Diseases, showed preliminary figures that the rates of hospitalisation from invasive pneumococcal disease in children aged six years and under, had halved, with a 70% reduction for Maori and Pacific children.
+Prior to the conference, Petousis-Harris had drawn attention to the risks of children suffering permanent hearing loss if ear infections were not dealt with promptly by vaccination.
+In particular, along with her colleague, Colin Barber, she noted that compared to Pakeha children, almost twice as many Maori and Pacific Island children were at risk, with one-in-ten failing hearing tests when they started school.
+The study showed that vaccination helped reduce middle ear infections, and urged parents to monitor their children closely.
+Petousis-Harris earlier said the study demonstrated that the vaccine Synflorix reduced pneumonia, middle ear infections and hospitalisation from invasive pneumococcal disease (IPD).